-Issues of concern that were identified in the Environmental Impact Assessment process and included in the EA or detailed in the Basic Assessment Report must be addressed during the "On Site Start-Up Meeting" and must be included in the On-Site Start-Up Report.
+Issues of concern that were identified in the Environmental Impact Assessment process and included in the EA or detailed in the Environmental Impact Report must be addressed during the "On Site Start-Up Meeting" and must be included in the On-Site Start-Up Report.
 Issues of Concern include but shall not be limited or restricted to the following:

+- No-go areas

 - Waste management and disposal;

 - Mandatory site equipment;

 - Establishment of construction site;

 - Concrete works & batching plant facilities;

 - Soil erosion & sediment control;

 - Use and storing of hazardous substances; and

 - Establishment of temporary laydown areas.